mjordan/islandora_workbench_docs/docs/updating_nodes.md

 * If a node you are updating doesn't have a field named in your input CSV, Workbench will skip updating the node and add a log entry to that effect.
 * For `update` tasks where the `update_mode` is "replace" or "append", blank/empty CSV values will do nothing; in other words, empty CSV values tell Workbench to *not* update the field.
 * For `update` tasks where the `update_mode` is "delete", it doesn't matter if the column(s) in the input CSV are blank or contain values - the values in the corresponding Drupal fields are deleted in both cases.
+* Islandora Workbench will never allow a field to contain more values than the field's configuration allows.
+Attempts to update a field with more values than the maximum number allowed will result in the surplus values being ignored during the "update" task.
+If Workbench does this, it will write an entry to the log indicating it has done so.